-One can imagine this crosssection rotated around its vertical axis, giving a round shape in 3 dimensions.
+The cross-section is rotated around its vertical axis, giving a 3-dimensional round shape.
 This shape is most common, though not mandatory.
-Obviously, A wide range of geometrical shapes, produced by as many different tools, is possible.
+A wide range of geometrical shapes, produced by as many different tools, is possible.

-Hence, we cannot define an enumeration of all heat stakes, but shall describe them by OEMspecific alphanumeric names (such as flared, domed, knurled, hollow, flush etc.). same is valid for the strength of the connection, in terms of its force-displacement diagram.
+Therefore, an enumeration of all heat stakes cannot be defined, but shall describe them by OEM-specific alphanumeric names (e.g. flared, domed, knurled, hollow, flush).
+The same is valid for the strength of the connection, in terms of its force-displacement diagram.

 Heat stakes cannot be disassembled without irreversible damage to (at least) the thermoplastic part.

-The element <heat_stake/> is described completely by its attributes and nested elements.
+The element <heat_stake/> is described completely by its attributes and nested elements as shown in Table 67.